chuck-livingston/alexander-invariants/README.md

 # Alexander Invariants

-This repository contains tools and data for working with Alexander invariants of knots.
+This repository contains tools and data for working with Alexander invariants of knots:
 "alexander_invariants.ipynb" gives a basic tutorial.
 ---